channable/vaultenv/README.md

                            https://, the ip-address or DNS name, followed by the port, separated with a ':'.
+Cannot be combined with either VAULT_PORT or VAULT_HOST --auth-backend AUTH_BACKEND
+                           Name of Vault authentication backend.
+Defaults to 'kubernetes' or 'github' depending on the type of the chosen authentication method.
+Also configurable via
+                           VAULT_AUTH_BACKEND.
-Cannot be combined with either VAULT_PORT or VAULT_HOST --token TOKEN            Token to authenticate to Vault with.
-Also configurable via VAULT_TOKEN.
+  --token TOKEN            Token to authenticate to Vault with.
+Also
+                           configurable via VAULT_TOKEN.
   --kubernetes-role ROLE   Authenticate using Kubernetes service account in